JemRF/RF-Documentation/pages/wifidocs/wifi-iot-advance.md

 ---
-title: The Internet Of Things (IOT) WIFI Sensor
+title: The WIFI Sensor Advance Options
 keywords: getting started introduction
-last_updated: Jan 1, 2024
+last_updated: Jan 12, 2024
 tags:
 summary: "The Internet Of Things (IOT) is where everyday things (cars, homes, household appliances, plants) are being connected to the Internet where we can monitor, control and alert in ways not possible before."
 sidebar: wifi_sidebar